MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-support-signin.md

 Xiaomi changed the battery optimization permissions in Android 11.
 Defender for Endpoint isn't allowed to configure this setting to ignore battery optimizations.

 **Solution:**
  1. Install MDE app in personal profile.
-(Sign-in is not required.)
+(Sign-in isn't required.)
  2. Open the Company Portal and tap on Settings.
-3. Go to the Battery Optimization section, tap on the "Turn Off" button, and then click on "Allow" to turn Battery Optimization off for the Company Portal.
+ 3. Go to the Battery Optimization section, tap on the **Turn Off** button, and then select on **Allow** to turn off Battery Optimization for the Company Portal.
-4. Again, go to the Battery Optimization section and tap on the "Turn On" button.
+ 4. Again, go to the Battery Optimization section and tap on the **Turn On** button.
 The battery saver section opens.
  5. Find the Defender app and tap on it.
-6. Select "No Restriction".
-Go back to the Defender app in work profile and tap on "Allow" button.
+ 6. Select **No Restriction**.
+Go back to the Defender app in work profile and tap on **Allow** button.
-7. The application should not be uninstalled from personal profile for this to work.
+ 7. The application shouldn't be uninstalled from personal profile for this to work.

 >[!NOTE]
 >This is a temporary workaround.
 This can be used to unblock onboarding on Xiaomi devices.
 The Defender team is working on a permanent fix.
 As the MDE app is not onboarded in the personal profile, it will not have any visibility there.